top of page

 it’s hard not to see you.

-Others just step quietly into the background,
+Others just step aside,

 not gone,

-living inside moments you’ll never see but forever shaped.
+Living inside moments you’ll never see,

 ...